hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 “Students, especially seniors, I advise you to use this opportunity to meet your future employers.”

-And enemies, Irena thought.
+_And enemies,_ Irena thought.

 “Now, as Prime August, in the name of all the Augusts of the Academy, I would like to officially commence the ball,” she said, eyeing the crowd with a beaming grin as she spread her arms.
-“It’s party time\!”
+“It’s party time!”

 Music crescendoed to life once again as applause erupted.
 The lanterns sparkled back to bright luminescence, and motion engulfed the ballroom that had been utterly quiet and restrained moments ago.